All Episodes

 Jeb has the cream of the crop designed to collect money.

-Ben Carson, neophyte, in terms of his experience in politics.
+Ben Carson, neophyte in terms of his experience in politics.

-It's the voters that are giving money, not professionals, not professional fundraisers.
+The difference is, in the case of both Trump and Carson, it's the voters that are giving money, not professionals, not professional fundraisers.

-And I might Carson might have hired some professional fundraisers, but vast majority of people giving to Trump are not even being asked to.
+Carson might have hired some professional fundraisers, but vast majority of people giving to Trump are not even being asked to.

 They're doing it on their own.

-And Ben Carson's must 77% of the money that Carson's raised, people giving less than 200 bucks and they're enthusiastic, and this is boggling the mind of the inside the establishment professionals.
+And Ben Carson's 77% of the money that Carson's raised, people giving less than 200 bucks, and they're enthusiastic.

-They've always believed to get that kind of Money, you've got to go get the big donors.
+They've always believed to get that kind of money.

 You've got to get the corporate guys.